upslopeio/ibm-cloud-garage-training/tdd/README.md

 1. (Red) Write a failing test
 1. (Green) Make the test pass
 1. (Refactor) Make improvements to the code that don't change the behavior
-   - Once you've written 3 tests

 ## 2 Rules of TDD

 1. Only write production code in response to a failing test
 1. Write the simplest thing to make the test pass
+   - Write the real implementation once you've written 3 tests

 Ensures that you have you complete and thorough.